Using an eSIM on a Windows laptop or tablet

 Set up an EE eSIM on your Windows device

-1. To check your device is cellular enabled, select Get connected.
+1. to check your device is cellular enabled, select Get connected

-2. If you don’t see a message prompt, you can type 'mobile plans' into the search bar and launch the Mobile plans app.
+2. if you don’t see a message prompt, you can type 'mobile plans' into the search bar and launch the Mobile plans app

-3. Select connect with eSIM.
+3. select connect with eSIM

-5. Select Log in and login with your EE ID
+5. select Log in and login with your EE ID

-6. You’ll be presented with a selection of eSIM data plans.
+6. you’ll be presented with a selection of eSIM data plans

-7. Select a plan and confirm the order.
+7. select a plan and confirm the order

-8. Once the order is confirmed your eSIM will start to download.
+8. once the order is confirmed your eSIM will start to download.
 You'll see a message asking if you'd like to downloaded it now.
-Once everything is ready select Yes.
+Once everything is ready select Yes

-9. If you don’t see the message go to Cellular settings.
+9. if you don’t see the message go to Cellular settings

-11. Select the eSIM profile you want to use and your device will connect to the EE network.
+11. select the eSIM profile you want to use and your device will connect to the EE network

-Manage the eSIM profiles on your Windows device
+Manage your eSIM profiles

 Switch between profiles